celery/celery/docs/userguide/executing.rst

 ===============

 Celery uses the AMQP routing mechanisms to route tasks to different workers.
-You can route tasks using the following entities: exchange, queue and routing key.

 Messages (tasks) are sent to exchanges, a queue binds to an exchange with a routing key.
 Let's look at an example:

-Our application has a lot of tasks, some process video, others process images, and some gather collective intelligence about users.
-Some of these have higher priority than others so we want to make sure the high priority tasks get sent to powerful machines, while low priority tasks are sent to dedicated machines that can handle these at their own pace.
+Let's pretend we have an application with lot of different tasks: some process video, others process images, and some gather collective intelligence about its users.
+Some of these tasks are more important, so we want to make sure the high priority tasks get sent to dedicated nodes.

-For the sake of example we have only one exchange called ``tasks``.
+For the sake of this example we have a single exchange called ``tasks``.
-There are different types of exchanges that matches the routing key in different ways, the exchange types are:
+There are different types of exchanges, each type interpreting the routing key in different ways, implementing different messaging scenarios.

+The most common types used with Celery are ``direct`` and ``topic``.

 * direct